-There are also a range of shorebased and Speciality Courses including Milebuilding Weekends and longer Cruises, Radio and First Aid training.
+There is also a range of shorebased and Speciality Courses including Milebuilding Weekends and longer Cruises, Radio and First Aid training.

 The majority of our RYA practical courses take place whilst sailing in and around the sheltered waters of the Solent.
 Each course takes place on board one of our comfortable Bavaria sailing yachts.
 There will never be more than 5 students on board although our smallest yacht sleeps up to 8 people.

 Unlike some RYA sailing courses, our courses are FULLY INCLUSIVE of accommodation on board the yacht, free use of wet weather gear and berthing fees.
-Three meals a day (3 evening meals on 5 day courses and 4 evening meals on 9 day courses) are included.
-On weekend courses when you will receive breakfast and lunch on board.
+Breakfast, lunch and some evening meals are eaten on board. ln general though, evening meals are an opportunity to get off the boat and explore local pubs and restaurants.
+On weekend courses when you will eat breakfast and lunch on board.
 We think you will also enjoy sampling local cuisine at the wide variety of pubs and restaurants in the Solent harbours we will be visiting.

 Accommodation: You will be accommodated on board one of our Bavaria yachts for the whole course.
-We provide pillows and pillowcases but you will need to bring your own sleeping bags and towels.
+You will need to bring your own pillow, sleeping bags and towels.
 During the course you will visit different ports, harbours and marinas in and around the Solent returning to Gosport Marina at the end of the course.
-You can expect to spend at least one night on a buoy or at anchor and may not have access to shore power every night.
+You can expect to spend a night on a buoy or at anchor and may not have access to shore power every night.
 You may find it useful the bring a 12 volt charger for charging phones.
 All our yachts sleep at least 8 people in 3 or 4 double cabins although there will never be this number on board for a RYA training course.
 Occasionally you may be expected to share a cabin or saloon with another student of the same sex.

 Single occupancy: We can guarantee you a single cabin for a supplement of £100.00 for weekend, 5 and 9 day courses, subject to availability.